asigalov61/Yoda/Training-Code/README.md

 [colab-badge]: <https://colab.research.google.com/assets/colab-badge.svg>

 ### 2) Sparse_Yoda_Maker = Sparse Transformer technology which was used to create OpenAI's MuseNet
-#### This version is absolutely required for large-scale models and large-scale datasets
+#### This version uses Sparse Attention that sometimes shows better results with music

 [![Open In Colab][colab-badge]][colab-notebook2]